-Only the Executive Head teacher has the power to exclude a child from the school.
-The Executive Head teacher may exclude a pupil for one or more fixed periods, for up to 45 days in any one academic year.
+The Head of School has the power to exclude a child from the school.
+The Head teacher may exclude a pupil for one or more fixed periods, for up to 45 days in any one academic year.

-The Executive Head teacher may also exclude a pupil permanently.
+The Head of School in conjunction of Aspire Multi Academy Trust may also exclude a pupil permanently.

-Before taking such a step the Executive Head teacher will have taken advice from the Hub Council, Aspire board, the Education Welfare Service, County Psychological Service or the school medical officer.
+Before taking such a step the Head of School teacher will have taken advice from the Hub Council, Aspire board, the Education Welfare Service, County Psychological Service or the school medical officer.

-If the Executive Head teacher excludes a child, s/he informs the parents immediately, giving reasons for the exclusion.
-At the same time, the Executive Head teacher makes it clear to the parents that they can appeal against the decision to the hub council.
+If the Head of School excludes a child, s/he informs the parents immediately, giving reasons for the exclusion.
+At the same time, the Head of School makes it clear to the parents that they can appeal against the decision to the hub council.
 The school informs the parents how to make any such appeal.

-The Executive Head teacher informs the Local Authority (LA) and the hub council about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
+The Head of School informs the Local Authority (LA) and the hub council about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.

-The hub council itself cannot either exclude a child or extend the exclusion period made by the Executive Head teacher.
+The hub council itself cannot either exclude a child or extend the exclusion period made by the Head of School.

-Your child may be excluded from school by the Executive Head teacher for a number of reasons, and for anything from a half-day to permanently.
+Your child may be excluded from school by the Head of School for a number of reasons, and for anything from a half-day to permanently.

-Shortlanesend School will adhere to the principal legislation guidance 'Exclusion from maintained schools, Academies and pupil referral units in England Sept 2012 which relates to:
+Shortlanesend School will adhere to the principal legislation guidance ' Exclusion from maintained schools, Academies and pupil referral units in England Sept 2012 which relates to :